 - 7. Carbon Accounting and Urban Environments.
 Because urban environments in North America are the primary sources of anthropogenic carbon emissions, carbon monitoring and budgeting in these areas are extremely important.
 In addition to direct emissions, urban areas are responsible for indirect sources of carbon associated with goods and services produced outside city boundaries for consumption by urban dwellers.
-Careful accounting of direct and indirect emissions is necessary to avoid double counting of CO_2 fluxes measured in other sectors and to identify sources to inform management and policy.
-(For more details on alternatives for carbon accounting and emissions attribution, see Frameworks for Carbon Accounting, p.
-15, in the Preface and Appendix D: Carbon Measurement Approaches and Accounting Frameworks, p.
-834.) - 8.
+Careful accounting of direct and indirect emissions is necessary to avoid double counting of CO2 fluxes measured in other sectors and to identify sources to inform management and policy.
+(More details on alternatives for carbon accounting and emissions attribution are in SOCCR2's Preface and Appendix D: Carbon Measurement Approaches and Accounting Frameworks.) - 8.
 Projections of the Carbon Cycle.
 Projections suggest that energy production, land-use change (especially urbanization), climatic changes such as warming and droughts, wildfires, and pest outbreaks will increase GHG emissions in the future.
 Carbon stored in soil pools in the circumpolar permafrost zone is at particular risk.
 With the current trajectory of global and Arctic warming, 5% to 15% of this carbon is vulnerable for release to the atmosphere by 2100.